Scaling of innovations

-Scaling of innovations is a process that leads to widespread use of an innovation.
-It is regarded the last step after the discovery, proof of concept and piloting of an innovation.
+Scaling of innovations is an industrial and social process that leads to widespread use of an innovation.
+The potential of a production system to undergo this process is called its "scalability".
+Scaling is regarded the last step after the discovery, proof of concept and piloting of an innovation.
 In business it is often used as maximizing operational scale of the product.
 This technology, or project-focused scaling takes products and services as the point of departure and wants to see those to go scale.
 In the public sector, and for example in development aid, the desired impact is the point of departure and whatever leads to more impact is scaled (usually in the form of a range of innovations).
 However, some authors recognize that the public sector often uses the business way of scaling to reach impact, leading to disillusionment and doing more harm than good.
-Sometimes, scaling is seen as a process towards sustainable systems change at scale, where sustainability, systems change and responsible scaling are just as important as “reaching many”.
+Sometimes, scaling is seen as a process towards sustainable systems change at scale, where sustainability, systems change and responsible scaling are just as important as "reaching many".

 Dimensions

-Although scaling is often associated only with “more, better, bigger” it is important to consider that it has three dimensions:
+Although scaling is often associated only with "more, better, bigger" it is important to consider that it has three dimensions: